Select Page

 If I had expended all my energy on the Dave’s of the prison system, I might have neglected true patients that desperately needed help.

-In fact, it was painful to watch less savvy clinicians expend all of their time and energy on inmates just like Dave—and quickly burned out in the process.
+In fact, it was painful to watch less other colleagues expend all of their time and energy on inmates just like Dave—and quickly burned out in the process.

 Research on stages of change